vicente-nvt/urlShortener/README.md

 }
 ```

-2. To retrieve your original URL and being redirected to the website then go at your web browser and put the link:
+2. To retrieve your original URL and being redirected to the website then go at your web browser and put the link with your ShortURL, like this:

 > localhost:8080/6552109a